AInoob3202/GSoC-proposal/README.md

 [ ] Test that if new method can boost or optimize the efficiency of calculating.
 If there exists some optimization, we wish to finish.

-What other approaches did you consider, and why did you rule them out?
-These do not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.

 ## About Me
 - Name: Yanjie Wang
 - Email: [ai_xd69@sjtu.edu.cn](mailto:ai_xd69@sjtu.edu.cn)